omarfaruqe/CSE3111/Monitor Object.md

 <br>

-.. has unavoidable consequences: console output after having run the FilthyToiletMultiThreadedTest.java:
+.. there are some unavoidable consequences in here and they are given below: console output after having run the FilthyToiletMultiThreadedTest.java:

 The toilet was flooded 25 times under a moderate load.
 The toilet was flooded 38 times under a heavy load.